toolisticon/maven-parent-kotlin-base/README.md

 ### Versioning

-Since this parent countless versions of other libs and plugins, it cannot have any meaningful version itself.
+Since this parent wraps countless versions of other libs and plugins, it cannot have any meaningful version itself.

 The semantic versioning conventions is `YEAR.MONTH.COUNT`, so the first build in September would be `version=2023.9.0` ... and counting.